Biden tells Erdogan US and Turkey must avoid crises - ExBulletin

 Biden tells Erdogan US and Turkey must avoid crises

-ROME (AP) President Joe Biden told Turkish President Recep Tayyip Erdogan on Sunday that their countries must deal better with disagreements after the partnership between NATO allies was put to the test by the threat from Turkey to no longer recognize the American envoy and his purchase of a Russian missile defense system.
+ROME (AP) – US President Joe Biden told Turkish President Recep Tayyip Erdogan on Sunday that their countries needed to better handle disagreements after the partnership between NATO allies was put to the test by the threat of Turkey no longer recognizes the US envoy and his purchase of a Russian missile defense system.

-Planned to have a good conversation, Biden said as executives appeared before reporters ahead of nearly an hour of closed-door talks.
-The president did not respond to questions about whether Turkey had become too close to Russia or to human rights.
+“We plan to have a good conversation,” Biden said as executives appeared before reporters before nearly an hour of closed-door discussions.
+The president did not respond to questions on whether Turkey had come too close to Russia or on human rights.

+“I honestly cannot say that there is a healthy process in Turkish-American relations,” Erdogan said in September, according to the state-run Anadolu news agency.

+Erdogan’s office said in a statement that the meeting was held in a “positive atmosphere” in which the leaders expressed a desire to “further strengthen and improve relations between Turkey and the United States and agreed to establish a common mechanism accordingly “.

 Sources